chr0n1k/Auror-Project/README.md

     packer build ./server-2019.json
     ```

 The base image build can take a couple of minutes based on your host computer specifications.
 First, it will create a VM, install Server 2019, and then package the VM as a Vagrant box.
 The Windows Server 2019 box will be cached on the host computer so subsequent runs of the image build process will run much faster.
-This should create a file *server-2019-fast.box* in the *Packer/Vagrant* folder.
+This should create a file *server-2019.box* in the *Packer/Vagrant* folder.

 ### Build the base Windows 10 image from an already downloaded ISO

-This comes in handy if you have already downloaded the ISO previously.
-You can get the [Windows 10 ISO](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-10-enterprise) here.

 1. Start Powershell as Administrator
 2. Switch directory to the *win10* directory within the *Packer* folder